Limits to crystallization pressure: Experimental

-The images of the confined crystal interface have local intensity $I$ that depends on the fluid film thickness or local distance $h$ between the glass surface and the crystal: $I=I_0+I_1cos(4\pi hn/\lambda + \pi)$, where $n=1.33$ is the refractive index of water, $\lambda=550$~nm is the wavelength of our light source, $I_0$ is the background intensity and $I_1/I_0$ is the contrast.
-Because $I_0$ varies across the image due to refractions at other surfaces of the crystal, there is an uncertainty of about $\pm 10$~nm in the determination of contact ($h=0$).
-The accuracy of the determination of upwards growth $\Delta z=z(t+\Delta t)-z(t)$ equals the precision of $\pm 1$~nm.
+The images of the confined crystal interface have a local intensity $I$ that depends on the fluid film thickness or local distance $h$ between the glass surface and the crystal: $I=I_0+I_1cos(4\pi hn\alpha_\theta/\lambda + \pi)$, where $n=1.33$ is the refractive index of water, $\lambda=550$~nm is the wavelength of our light source, $I_0$ is the background intensity and $I_1/I_0$ is the contrast and $\alpha_\theta\approx 1$ is a factor that accounts for the effective angle of the light with respect to the optical axis.
+Because $I_0$ varies across the image due to refractions and non-uniform reflections at other surfaces of the crystal, there is an uncertainty of about $\pm 10$~nm in the determination of contact ($h=0$).
+The accuracy of the determination of upwards growth $\Delta z=z(t+\Delta t)-z(t)$ (where $z$ is the vertical position of the crystal) equals the precision of $\pm 0.5$~nm.
+The details of reflection interference contrast microscopy (RICM) have been explained in detail elsewhere~\cite{Li2018,Kohler2018}.
+From the RICM images we identify the load bearing contacts as regions where the distance between the crystal and the glass is less than 50~nm.

-In appendix A we have used available disjoining pressure data and diffusion data to obtain empirical fits that we may use to interpret our data.
-The disjoining pressure fit is

-where the effective minimum distance between the rough glass surface and an atomically flat calcite surface is $h_0=11.3$~nm and $\delta=7.85$~nm is the Debye length and $p$ is given in in Pa.
-The fit of the calcite diffusion coefficient $D_c$ is

-where $D_{c,\infty}=7\cdot 10^{-10}$~m$^2$/s is the bulk value.
-The measurement of fluid film thickness thus allows us to calculate the disjoining pressure $p(h)$ and diffusion $D_c(h)$ in the crystal-glass contact.